Safe Policies for Reinforcement Learning via Primal-Dual Methods: Primal-Dual Algorithm

-Notice that the computation of the expressions \eqref{eqn_first_grad_ascent} and \eqref{eqn_gradient_descent} is not straightforward since they require the computation of expectations.
-In the case of $\nabla_\lambda \ccalL(\theta,\lambda)$ we are required to compute the expectation of the sum of the constraints as shown in \eqref{eqn_constraint_indicator} and \eqref{eqn_pure_gradient_descent}.
-The computation of the gradient with respect to the primal variable $\theta$ is more convoluted and it requires that we resort to the Policy Gradient Theorem \cite{sutton2000policy}.
+Notice that the computation of the expressions \eqref{eqn_first_grad_ascent} and \eqref{eqn_gradient_descent} is not straightforward since they involve expectations across trajectories.
+However, the gradient with respect to $\theta$ can be done using the Policy Gradient Theorem \cite{sutton2000policy}.
 Let us define